Age-Aware Stochastic Hybrid Systems: Stability, Solutions, and Applications: Single Discrete State, Single Age Process

 The stability results assure us that the moments are finite.
 However, the finiteness is, unfortunately, not enough to prove the convergence of the differential equation reported in eq. (\ref{singlestatespecific}) for any $m\geq1$.
 For example, the solutions to the ODE can oscillate within a certain interval without converging.
 To ensure the convergence, on top of the Lagrange stability, we need to establish the ergodicity of the stochastic process $\{x(t):t\geq0\}$.
 To do so, we will leverage several properties of the AoI evolution and the Lagrange stability results to prove the positive recurrence of the process.
 To proceed in this direction, let us first tweak the definitions reported in Section \ref{postrecurrence} to fit the single discrete state case.
 Let $D \subset [0,\infty)$ be a non-empty open interval with a compact closure.
 Let

 Concretely, the above two stopping times will allow us to define the notion of entry and exit time of a certain interval, as will be seen in the sequel.
-Given the evolution of the AoI, and the reset maps reported in (\ref{resetmapssingle}), it can be easily seen that the set $D_0=[0,c[$ is transient.
+Given the evolution of the AoI, and the reset maps reported in (\ref{resetmapssingle}), it can be easily seen that the set $D_0=[0,c[$ is transient, where $c$ is the AoI value corresponding to the reset maps $\phi_l(x,t)$ for $l=1,\ldots,L$.
 In fact, if $x(0)\in [c,\infty)$, then $\Pr(\sigma_{D_0}=\infty)=1$.
 Accordingly, we focus in the sequel on proving the positive recurrence of the process $x(t)$ with respect to $D\subset[c,\infty)$.
 To that end, we first show that the expected exit time of a non-empty interval $D$ with compact closure is finite. \begin{proposition} Let $D \subset [c,\infty)$ be a non-empty interval with compact closure $\overline{D}$.
 We have

 where $\mathbb{E}_{x}$ is the expectation given the initial condition $x(0)=x$. \end{proposition} \begin{IEEEproof} The proof can be found in Appendix \ref{proofexitfinemnawalwahad}. \end{IEEEproof} The above results allow us to assert that whatever the set $D$ with a compact closure we are in, we will eventually escape it in finite time.
 With the above results in mind, we can now prove the positive recurrence of the stochastic process $x(t)$ with respect to any non-empty open set $D \subset [c,\infty)$ with a compact closure $\overline{D}$. \begin{theorem} The system in question is positive recurrent with respect to any non-empty open set $D\subset [c,\infty)$ with compact closure $\overline{D}$.
 In other words,